purpleidea/mgmt/docs/function-guide.md

 This is called to initialize the function.
 If something goes wrong, it should return an error.
-It is passed a struct that contains all the important information and poiinters that it might need to work with throughout its lifetime.
+It is passed a struct that contains all the important information and pointers that it might need to work with throughout its lifetime.
 As a result, it will need to save a copy to that pointer for future use in the other methods.